Gabo19x/PhoneBook/README.md

 ### 3.4
 You can now delete a specific contact

-### 3.5
+### 3.5 - 3.6
-Now you can also create contacts with the name and number
+Now you can also create contacts with the name and number.
+Additionally, it is validated that there is no one with the same name or that it is null.